richmedina/vot-dev/README.md

 _VOT-CP is available from Github_.

-Change the current directory where you would like to place the program files then to install the program for the first time, run the following command in your terminal window: (RM will add this)
+Open a Terminal window and navigate to the directory (ie, folder) where you would like to install the program.
+Then run the following command: (RM will add this [final address below])

   ```
   $ git clone https://github.com/...